SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_infill_rotation_template_metalanguage.md

 Each instruction is written by a combination of symbols and numbers and separated by a comma or a space.
 For more complex instructions, autoformatting is used to make the template easier to read.

+> [!NOTE]
-All examples are shown with a 5% density rectilinear infill on a model of a cube 20x20x20mm which has 100 layers of 0.2mm thickness.
+> All examples are shown with a 5% density rectilinear infill on a model of a cube 20x20x20mm which has 100 layers of 0.2mm thickness.
 Without walls and upper and lower shells.
 Initial angle is 0.

 ### Simple absolute instructions